foxdonut/meiosis/helpers/router-setup/api.md

 -   `toUrl` **[ToUrl][89]?** the `toUrl` function.
 If not provided, `routeConfig` must be provided and `toUrl` is constructed from `routeConfig`.
 -   `rootPath` **[string][77]?** if specified, uses history mode instead of hash mode.
-If you are using history mode, you need to provide server side routing support.
+If you are using history mode, you need to provide server side router support.
 If not provided, defaults to the identity function.
 -   `plainHash` **[boolean][79]?** whether to use a plain hash, `"#"`, instead of a hash-bang, `"#!"`.
 Defaults to `false`.
 The `plainHash` option should not be specified (it will be ignored)